apache/beam/website/src/_posts/2017-02-13-stateful-processing.md

 Beam: how it works, how it fits in with the other features of the Beam model, what you might use it for, and what it looks like in code.

+**Note: This post has been updated in May of 2019, to include Python snippets!**

 <!--more-->

 > **Warning: new features ahead!**: This is a very new aspect of the Beam